MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

 - **If you plan to use this app on your daily phone, you can toggle the service off and on (as mentioned above in Step 6).**
 - **You can add a shortcut to toggle the service on and off.
 Just go to your Device- "Settings -> Accessibility -> Ring Play Live Video Continuously" and enable "Ring Play Live Video Continuously shortcut".**
 - **I recommend to use the live video in full-screen mode (its not required but recommended).**
+- **By the fault of the Ring Developers, when you watch the Live Stream, you don't get any more notifications, when the camera detects a movement/ person etc. Im currently working on a on screen detection, which will send notifications thorough a web service to your phones.
+But this feature is actually not far in progress**

 <hr>